facebookarchive/bAbI-tasks/README.rst

 == ============================================= ===================

-    Note: This code is a rewrite of the original code that was used to generate the publically available dataset at `fb.ai/babi`__.
+    Note: This code is a rewrite of the original code that was used to generate the publicly available dataset at `fb.ai/babi`__.
 As such, it is not possible to produce exactly the same dataset.
     However, we have verified that numbers obtained are very similar.